nullivex/ah-wiki/core/Tasks.md

 ## General

 Tasks are background jobs meant to be run seperatly from a client's request.
-They can be started by a task or by the server itself.
+They can be started by an action or by the server itself.
 With actionHero, there is no need to run a separate daemon to process these jobs.  actionHero uses the [node-resque](https://github.com/taskrabbit/node-resque) package to store and process takss in a way compatible with the [resque](https://github.com/resque/resque) ecosystem.
 There are [a number of example tasks provided](Example-tasks).

-There are 3 types of tasks actionHero can process: normal, delayed, and periodic.
+There are 3 types of tasks actionHero can process: `normal`, `delayed`, and `periodic`.
-- normal tasks are enqueued and processed one-by-one by the task workers
+- `normal` tasks are enqueued and processed one-by-one by the task workers
-- delayed tasks are enqueued in a special 'delayed' queue to only be processed at some time in the future (defined either by a timestamp or seconds-from-now)
+- `delayed` tasks are enqueued in a special 'delayed' queue to only be processed at some time in the future (defined either by a timestamp or seconds-from-now)
-- peroidc tasks are like delayed tasks, but they run on a set frequency (IE: every 5 minutes).
+- `peroidc` tasks are like delayed tasks, but they run on a set frequency (IE: every 5 minutes).
 Delayed tasks can take no input parameters.

 ## Enqueuing a Task